openaps/docs/docs/docs/Gear Up/edison.md

 # Get your rig hardware

-You have three main options for hardware:
+You have several options for hardware:

 `1.` The most recommended rig has been an Edison + Explorer Board.
 Unfortunately Intel stopped making the Edison boards as of 2018.
 If you can find an Intel Edison (eBay, local stores, etc - this is still very possible), this is still a highly recommmended rig.
 It is the smallest rig (and easily portable), with better battery life because it is power efficient.
 [See below for the list of hardware for Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-intel-edison-based-setups).

-`2.` Another option is a Raspberry Pi-based setup, with the new Explorer HAT.
+`2.` Another recommended option is a Raspberry Pi-based setup, with the new Explorer HAT.
 This rig setup makes it easier to see information when offline because it has an onboard screen for displaying readouts.
 [See below for the list of hardware required for Pi/HAT setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-explorer-hat).

 `3.` Yet another option is a Raspberry Pi-based setup, with an Adafruit RFM69HCW Bonnet.
 This rig setup makes it easier to see information when offline because it has a small onboard screen for displaying readouts, but it does not come with charging hardware for a battery like the Explorer HAT or Explorer Board.
 You will need to build your own charging circuit or use a USB power block if you want to make this rig portable.
 However, this makes an excellent stationary or backup rig!
 [See below for the list of hardware required for Pi/Bonnet setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-adafruit-rfm69hcw-bonnet).

-**Note** - there is an experimental alternative to an Explorer HAT, which can serve as the radio on a Pi-based rig, but will not have the screen, and requires you to solder.
-See [below](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-rfm69hcw-experimental) for more details on a setup with RFM69HCW.
+`4.` (Not recommended, but supported) There is an experimental alternative to prefabricated hardware on the Raspberry Pi (Explorer HAT or Adafruit Bonnet), which can serve as the radio on a Pi-based rig, but will not have the screen and requires you to solder.
+[See below for the list of hardware required for more details on a setup with RFM69HCW breakout board](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-rfm69hcw-experimental).

+`5.` (Not recommended, but supported) If you *already have* a USB TI stick (from an older rig build), you can continue using it in 0.7.0 if you reflash it with new firmware and wire it to the SPI header on the Raspberry Pi.
+[See below for the instructions on how to re-flash and re-wire your TI stick](https://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-rewired-TI-stick).

 ****